|My Favourite Planet > English > People > |

-Written in Ionic, the fragments are thought to be part of a law passed during a conference between Lygdamis the people of Halicarnassus and Salmakis to regulate the transfer of certain lands and houses, the ownership of which had been in dispute.
+Written in Ionic Greek, the fragments are thought to be part of a law passed during a conference between Lygdamis and the people of Halicarnassus and Salmakis to regulate the transfer of certain lands and houses, the ownership of which had been in dispute.
 The Lygdamis mentioned is thought to be tyrant Lygdamis II of Halicarnassus, Apollonides his son, and Phormion could possibly the son of Panyassis the poet.

 It is also thought that Lygdamis was still in power at the time of the decree, or had perhaps returned to power following an uprising, under a compromise made with the people of Halicarnassus and Salmakis.
 The passing of the law has been tentatively dated to 445 BC, before Herodotus' supposed emigration to Thurii in 444-443 BC.
 However, other scholars have argued an earlier date, as the earliest Athenian Tribute List